ubaidakmal/disaster-App/README.md

 **ReportStatus Enum:**
 - `ACTIVE`: Report is active and needs attention
-- `VERIFIED`: Report has been verified by admin
 - `RESOLVED`: Report has been resolved
 - `FALSE_ALARM`: Report was a false alarm